José María Gatica

 José María Gatica (25 May 1925 – 12 November 1963) was an Argentine boxer, one of Argentina's most famous sports idols.
 Gatica fought 96 times, winning 86 (72 by KO).
-He was a popular figure in Argentina.

 However, Gatica's boxing career was surrounded in controversy due to his support of Argentine President Juan Domingo Perón.
 He was portrayed in the biopic Gatica, el mono, directed by Leonardo Favio in 1993.

 Biography

 José María Gatica was born in Villa Mercedes, San Luis, Argentina.
 His parents were workers and decided to move to Buenos Aires, when Gatica was 7 years old.
 At the age of 10, Gatica was shining shoes on the streets of Constitución Station in the Federal Capital.

 Gatica's childhood was a "savage" one.
 He never attended school, and never learned to read or write.
 His family lived in extreme poverty.
 The streets were his education and he became good with his fists.

 He began his fistic career in unsanctioned fights at the Sailor's Home, where naval men bet on these fights.
 It was there he was discovered by Lázaro Koczil.
 Gatica had a wild, free swinging ring style.
 He came out at the bell throwing non-stop looping punches.
 His first ring nickname was "The Tiger".
 Fighting for the Central Club Cabins, Gatica won the Argentine Golden Gloves and decided to embark on a professional career.

 Gatica was trained by Nicholas Preziosa and turned pro at the famed Luna Park in Argentina.
 His exciting style soon caught on to the general public, and José María Gatica became the biggest sports idol in Argentina.
 New Argentine President Juan Domingo Perón and his wife Evita became his number one fans.
 Upon meeting Perón for the first time, Gatica commented, " General...
 Two powers are greeted."
 Gatica became a vocal supporter of President Peron and his government.

 Gatica was married twice during this time.
 His first wife was Ema Fernández and they had a daughter, María Eva, named after Argentina's First Lady, Evita Perón.
 His second wife was Ema "Nora" Guercio, and she and Gatica enjoyed a luxurious lifestyle of fine dining, expensive clothing, sportscars, expensive jewels, and rubbing elbows with the elite of Argentina.